AhmedSaa3d/Hiring-Requisition-Process-IBM-Course-Exercise/README.md

     - Change an input to a single select on a coach

 ## Exercise 9.
 Playback 3: Handling errors and deploying your process application
+    - Implement exception handling in a service
+    - Prepare for final snapshot
+    - Check the history of the process application
+    - Create a snapshot of the process application

 ## Exercise 10.
 Implementing a custom routing solution